 Solitary Watch is a web-based project aimed at bringing the widespread use of solitary confinement out of the shadows and into the light of the public square.
 Our mission is to provide the public—as well as practicing attorneys, legal scholars, law enforcement and corrections officers, policymakers, educators, advocates, people in prison and their families—with the first centralized source of unfolding news, original reporting, firsthand accounts, and background research on solitary confinement in the United States.
 (Scroll down for a detailed project description.)

-Jean Casella and James Ridgeway, Co-Directors and Co-Editors
+Jean Casella and James Ridgeway, Directors and Editors-in-Chief

-Beth Broyles, Rachel M. Cohen, Katie Rose Quandt, Reporter / Researchers
+Beth Broyles, Tausif Khan, Katie Rose Quandt, Aviva Stahl, Abby Taskier, Reporter / Researchers

-Past Contributors: Ryan Brimmer, Julian Burns, Shae Cali, David H. Cloud, Daniel H. Goldman, Dina Levy, Elisa Mosler, Hannah Taleb
+Past Contributors: Ryan Brimmer, Julian Burns, Shae Cali, David H. Cloud, Rachel M. Cohen, Daniel H. Goldman, Dina Levy, Elisa Mosler, Hannah Taleb

 Lois Ahrens, Director, The Real Cost of Prisons Project